 How to Reach Bhutan:

 The nearest Indian Airport to Bhutan is Bagdogra (IXB).
 Since it is an Army airport, the number of flights in a day are very less and the flights are mostly off schedule.
 It takes 4 hours to reach Phuentsholing from Bagdogra Airport.
-Private Taxis and buses are available.
+There are private Taxis and buses are available for travelling.

 You can also take a direct flight to Paro Airport.
 Direct Flights are available from Delhi, Mumbai, Chennai, Kolkata and Kathmandu etc.